Eligibility Rules for HELP Student Loans in Australia

 The four layers HELP eligibility runs through

-The starting point is the StudyAssist HELP loan eligibility page, which covers the framework.
-The HECS-HELP eligibility page drills into the specific HECS-HELP rules.
-The federal Department of Education’s education portal covers the broader policy framework.
+The place to begin is the StudyAssist HELP loan eligibility page, which sets out the framework.
+The HECS-HELP eligibility page goes into the specific HECS-HELP rules.
+For the wider policy picture, the federal Department of Education’s education portal is the place to look.

-The “how it works” mechanics — how loans are taken, indexed, and repaid — are in our HECS-HELP article.
-This article focuses on who can actually access the loans in the first place.
+If you want the mechanics – how loans get taken out, indexed, and repaid – that’s all in our HECS-HELP article.
+This piece is only about one thing: who can actually get the loans in the first place.

 Citizenship and residency requirements

-This is a common surprise for permanent residents who came through skilled or family migration pathways.
-They’re permanent residents, but they don’t qualify for HECS-HELP — they’re typically classified as full-fee-paying students and pay the full course cost upfront or apply for FEE-HELP if the course and provider are approved.
+This trips up a lot of permanent residents who arrived through skilled or family migration.
+You’re a permanent resident, sure – but that doesn’t get you HECS-HELP.
+In practice you’re treated as a full-fee-paying student, which means paying the full course cost upfront, or applying for FEE-HELP if your course and provider are approved.

 Commonwealth-supported places vs full-fee places

-The distinction between a Commonwealth-supported place (CSP) and a full-fee place determines which loan applies — and for most students, whether HELP financing is available at all.
+Whether you land a Commonwealth-supported place (CSP) or a full-fee place decides which loan you can use – and, for a lot of students, whether HELP is on the table at all.

 Commonwealth-supported place (CSP)